Bulgaria: First Bulgarian Empire

-After Simeon's death, Bulgaria was weakened by wars with Magyars and Pechenegs and the spread of the Bogomil heresy.
+After Simeon's death, Bulgaria was weakened by wars with Magyars and Pechenegs and the spread of Bogomilism.
+Simeon's successor Peter I negotiated a favourable peace treaty.
+The Byzantines agreed to recognise him as Emperor of Bulgaria and the Bulgarian Orthodox Church as an independent Patriarchate, as well as to pay an annual tribute.
+The peace was reinforced with a marriage between Peter and Romanos's granddaughter Irene Lekapene.
+This agreement ushered in a period of 40 years of peaceful relations between the two powers.
+During the first years of his reign, Peter I faced revolts by two of his three brothers, John in 928 and Michael in 930, but both were quelled.
+During most of the reign of Emperor Peter I, the empire enjoyed a period of political consolidation, economic expansion, and cultural activity.

 Preslav was seized by the Byzantine army in 971 after consecutive Rus' and Byzantine invasions.
 The empire briefly recovered from the attacks under Samuil, but this ended when Byzantine emperor Basil II defeated the Bulgarian army at Klyuch in 1014.
 Samuil died shortly after the battle, and by 1018 the Byzantines had conquered the First Bulgarian Empire.
 After the conquest, Basil II prevented revolts by retaining the rule of local nobility, integrating them in Byzantine bureaucracy and aristocracy, and relieving their lands of the obligation to pay taxes in gold, allowing tax in kind instead.
 The Bulgarian Patriarchate was reduced to an archbishopric, but retained its autocephalous status and its dioceses.